We offer a range of vaccinations to keep you and your family safe and protected.

 Fees

 Bulk billing is available.
 All fees are set by individual doctors.
-Please enquiry about the fees at the time of making an appointment.
+Please enquire about the fees at the time of making an appointment.

 Medical services for refugees and asylum seekers are at no cost to the patient.